RiverGlide/CukeSalad/README.md

       @display = 0
     end

-The right place to require our `CalculatingIndividual` is in a step definitions file, as it's specific to our example.
-Let's do that now by creating the `features/step_definitions/calculator_steps.rb` file and adding the line:
+Let's require our `CalculatingIndividual` in a step definitions file; because it's specific to our domain.

+We do that by creating the `features/step_definitions/calculator_steps.rb` file and adding the line:

     require 'calculating_individual'

 Then run `cucumber Examples/Calculator`.

 We now have our first passing Feature, without writing a single step definition!

 ## Wash, rinse, repeat